Ice Flyers Acquire Veteran Goaltender Moran and Top Scorer Parrish in Trade with Quad City

 Pensacola Ice Flyers News Release

-PENSACOLA, FLA. - The Pensacola Ice Flyers have acquired the playing rights of veteran starting goaltender Brent Moran and top scoring forward Weiland Parrish from the Quad City Storm in exchange for the playing rights of forwards Eimantas Noreika and Ivan Bondarenko.
+PENSACOLA, FLA. - The Pensacola Ice Flyers have acquired the playing rights of veteran starting goaltender Brent Moran and top scoring forward Weiland Parrish from the Quad City Storm in exchange for the playing rights of forwards Eimentas Norieka and Ivan Bondarenko.

 Moran, a native of Orléans, Ontario, Canada, is entering his 5th professional season.
 He began his professional career with the SPHL Fayetteville Marksmen in the 2021-22 season.
 During his two seasons with the Quad City Storm, he posted impressive statistics.
 In the 2023-24 season, he played 35 games with a 2.81 goals against average and .922% save percentage, recording a 22-13-1 record.
 The following season (2024-25), he appeared in 39 games, improving to a 2.67 goals against average and .923% save percentage, finishing with a 21-14-4 record.